Japan in the Asian Century

 Why is Japan's fertility rate so low?

-Other factors pushing down birth rate -- cost of housing, education (night school), shadow of earthquakes.
-Rising poverty and non-regular employment discourages marriage.
-Hypergamy by Japanese women.
+-- Other factors pushing down birth rate -- cost of housing, education (night school), shadow of earthquakes, overwork (Japanese men are tired).
+According to surveys, most Japanese would prefer 2-3 children, but these factors militate against fertility.

 - OECD.
 Economic Survey of Japan 2015.
 See pages 4 and 13.